We can do better than placing children in prisons.

 When children as young as ten are forced through a criminal legal process at such a formative age, their health, wellbeing and future are all impacted.
 Australia’s low age of minimum criminal responsibility is well out of step with international standards.

 The United Nations Committee on the Rights of the Child has called on countries across the globe to raise the age of criminal responsibility to at least 14 years old.
-They argue imprisoning children increases their likelihood of them returning to jail later in life, severely stunts their development and disproportionately affects Indigenous Australians.
+They argue imprisoning children increases their likelihood of them returning to jail later in life, severely stunts their development and disproportionately affects Aboriginal and Torres Strait Islander peoples.

 Aboriginal and Torres Strait Islander children account for 65 percent of children in prisons.